EG-BRS/Xena.Contracts/README.md

 var result = await _xena.GetData<PagedResultSet<PartnerResourceContextDto>>($"Fiscal/{FiscalId}/Resource");
 ```

-Remember to use **PagedResultSet** when you request a list of stuff the the API.
+Remember to use **PagedResultSet** when you request a list of stuff from the API.